ctools/ctools/doc/source/users/reference_manual/csphasecrv.rst

 ``xref``, ``yref``, ``srcshape``, ``rad``, ``bkgmethod``, ``bkgregmin``, ``maxoffset``, ``etruemin``, ``etruemax``, ``etruebins``).

+:ref:`csphasecrv` supports multiprocessing.
+By default the analysis in each phase bin will be performed in parallel over as many processes as the number of CPUs available on your machine.
+The maximum number of parallel processes can be set by the user through the ``nthreads`` hidden parameter.

 The script writes the fit results into a FITS file.
 The script also produces one XML file per phase bin that contains the best-fit model for that bin.